hamzaabbasminhas/API_TestFramework_Reqres/README.md

         | name     |  jobs |
         | morpheus | leader|

-All step defintion files are included inside their respective folders
+All step defintion files are included inside their respective folders with the same names as their feature files

 Fixtures